-Whoever ends up sitting on the Iron Throne–assuming it survived the collapse of the Red Keep–the show’s history suggests that they’re not likely to stay there for very long.
-This is not only because of the many rivals, from one house or another, who will be looking to usurp the throne.
+The throne somehow managed to survive the collapse of the Red Keep, only to be destroyed by dragon fire in the final episode.
+This is probably just as well, as the Iron Throne has proven to be awfully hard for any ruler to remain on for very long.
+This is not only because of the many rivals, from one house or another, looking to usurp the throne and rule the seven kingdoms.
 Frankly, it is also because the Iron Throne was not designed to be particularly user friendly, as Stannis Baratheon, the former Lord of Dragonstone, described, before he was slain on the battlefield in season 5:

 “Have you ever seen the Iron Throne?
 The barbs along the back, the ribbons of twisted steel, the jagged ends of swords and knives all tangled up and melted?
 It is not a comfortable seat, sir.
 Aerys cut himself so often men took to calling him King Scab, and Maegor the Cruel was murdered in that chair.
 By that chair, to hear some tell it.
 It is not a seat where a man can rest at ease.”